KevinVG207/UmaLauncher/readme.md

   - Take screenshots.

 ## Disclaimer
-Uma Launcher is in no way associated with Uma Musume, Cygames or DMM.
+Uma Launcher is in no way associated with Uma Musume, Cygames Inc., DMM or DMM Games/EXNOA LLC.
 It is the developer's belief that this tool is harmless to the above companies and brands and merely acts as a tool to improve the user experience.

 ## License